Academic and Institutional Leadership

 In doing so, Rui Perdigão’s advances have brought out novel atmospheric insights on triadic wave resonance among planetary, synoptic and mesoscale waves in fundamental fluid dynamic terms, explaining observed information-theoretical and nonlinear signatures of emergence, and shedding further light on elusive emergent behaviours in multiscale atmospheric flow, e.g. behind far from equilibrium transient dynamics behind “extreme” meteorological phenomena.

-More recently, Rui Perdigão has introduced a non-ergodic coevolutionary theory of information physics, generalising information theory to the realm of far-from-equilibrium statistical mechanics, where there is event codependence and the traditional information theoretical measures do not hold.
+Rui Perdigão has also introduced a non-ergodic coevolutionary theory of information physics, generalising information theory to the realm of far-from-equilibrium statistical mechanics, where there is event codependence and the traditional information theoretical measures do not hold.
 His novel measures unveil and quantify elusive sources of synergistic and coevolutionary predictability beyond post-critical spatiotemporal memory loss, long after nonlinear multi-information fades away.
 The collapse of dynamic regimes and nonlinear memory in far-from-equilibrium non-ergodic dynamics is thus no longer an obstacle for system understanding and prediction.

-The theoretical advances from Rui Pita Perdigão are now shedding light onto fundamental problems ranging across scales from evolutionary open quantum systems to coevolutionary earth system dynamics and thermodynamic cosmology, peering into the fundamental Physics of Evolutionary Complexity, and also shedding new light into Synergistic Dynamic Causation and Prediction in Coevolutionary Spacetimes.
+The theoretical advances from Rui Perdigão are now shedding light onto fundamental problems ranging across scales from evolutionary open quantum systems to coevolutionary earth system dynamics and thermodynamic cosmology, peering into the fundamental Physics of Evolutionary Complexity, and also shedding new light into Synergistic Dynamic Causation and Prediction in Coevolutionary Spacetimes.

 Most of Rui Perdigão’s advances in Nonlinear Dynamics and Analytics have remained proprietary in Meteoceanics, securing a leading edge in providing decision support to institutions dealing with critical security challenges protecting the society and the environment.
-Even so, some of his work is publicly available through his journal publications, academic courses and research monographs.
+Even so, a subset of his work is available through his journal publications, academic courses and research monographs.
 These provide an overview of his most recent and ongoing original fundamental advances in mathematical physics, information physics and coevolutionary complexity, along with innovative methodological and technological developments – ranging from deep learning and artificial intelligence to quantum technologies – for empowering data analytics, modelling and decisions support to tackle critical challenges faced by our society and the environment.